Density of Selmer ranks in families of even Galois representations, Wiles' formula, and global reciprocity: The Selmer group Selmer is of rank two

 \end{lemma} \begin{proof} The computation of the dimension of the maximal 2-elementary abelian extension of $K$ unramified outside $S_0$ follows immediately from the formula above.
 The primes $v=167$ and $w=379$ have been found by a search in Magma.
 The set of primes satisfying the properties listed for $v$ is clearly a Chebotarev set, so there are infinitely many choices for $v$.
 Given a fixed choice of $v$, the set of primes satisfying the properties listed for $w$ is also a Chebotarev set.
 This shows that there are infinitely many pairs $(v,w)$ satisfying the listed properties.
 The prime $v=167$ is the first one with all the properties required of $v$.
 Having chosen $v=167$, the prime $w=379$ is the first prime one can choose with all the properties required of $w$.

-If $S_0$ denotes the primes in $K$ above 2, 167 and 379, a ray class computation in Magma above the field $K$ shows that he maximal 2-elementary abelian extension of $K$ unramified outside $S_0$ is 7-dimensional as a vector space over $\F_2$. \end{proof} From now on, we assume that $v$ and $w$ have been chosen so that
+If $S_0$ denotes the primes in $K$ above 2, 167 and 379, a ray class computation in Magma above the field $K$ shows that he maximal 2-elementary abelian extension of $K$ unramified outside $S_0$ is 7-dimensional as a vector space over $\F_2$, which implies that $ (V_{S_0}/K^{\times 2})^* =0. $ \end{proof} From now on, we assume that $v$ and $w$ have been chosen so that